Western Illinois University: Macomb Campus

 Since 2005, many of these educators have not only given presentations or facilitated workshops on WIU’s Macomb or Quad Cities campus but have also agreed to have their presentations taped and made available to WIU personnel via the library and Multicultural Resource Center.
 In addition, ECDP funds have made it possible to develop and distribute a series of interviews with a wide range of cultural diversity scholars.
 These include: Dr. James A. Banks, distinguished professor and director of the Center for Multicultural Education at the University of Washington, Seattle; Dr. Shakti Butler, educator, filmmaker, and founding executive director of World Trust Educational Services ; Dr. Henry Giroux, cultural critic and author of over fifty books including Disposable Youth, Racialized Memories, and the Culture of Cruelty; Dr. Paul Gorski, associate professor in integrative studies at George Mason University; Dr. Heather Hackman, consultant and educator whose focus is social justice education; Dr. Maulana Karenga, author of works on classical African ethics and Black studies;Dr. Pedro Noguera, urban sociologist, educator, and author of The Trouble With Black Boys…and Other Reflections on Race, Equity and the Future of Public Education; Dr. Ronald Takaki (now diseased), author of A Different Mirror: A History of Multicultural America; Dr. C. T. Vivian, Civil Rights Movement leader, proponent of nonviolent social engagement, and 2013 recipient of the Presidential Medal of Freedom; and Mr. Tim Wise , lecturer, activist and author whose latest book is Dear White America: Letter to a New Minority.
 Dr .J.
 Q. Adams, Faculty Emeritus, Western Illinois University conducted the interviews.

-The ECDP has invited Dr. Hugh Mehan, Professor Emeritus, University of California, San Diegp, to present “The Challenges of Achieving Educational Equity in the Neo-Liberal Era: Lessons Learned from Twelve Years of De-tracking Schools in San Diego.”
-He will also contribute to a discussion of discourse analysis during his November 4 – 6, 2013 visit to Western Illinois University’s campuses in Macomb and Quad Cities.
+Dr. Hugh Mehan , Professor Emeritus, University of California, San Diego, presented “The Challenges of Achieving Educational Equity in the Neo-Liberal Era: Lessons Learned from Twelve Years of De-tracking Schools in San Diego.”
+He also contributed to discussions of discourse analysis during his November 4 – 6, 2013 visit to Western Illinois University’s campuses in Macomb and Quad Cities.